Modeling longitudinal data using matrix completion: Motivation

 \section{Motivation}

-One of the fundamental questions in medical practice is how diseases progress in individual patients.
-Accurate continuous monitoring of a patient's condition could considerably improve prevention and treatment.
-Many medical tests, such as x-ray, MRI, motion capture gait analysis, biopsy, or blood tests are costly, harmful or inconvenient to perform frequently.
-Since in many situations increase in sampling is not feasible due to inconvenience and costs, practitioners need to reach out for statistical tools to analyze the dynamics of these measurements.
+The key question in medical practice and clinical research is how diseases progress in individual patients.
+Accurate continuous monitoring of patient's condition could considerably improve prevention and treatment.
+Many medical tests, such as X-ray, \tr{magnetic resonance imaging (MRI)}, motion capture gait analysis, biopsy, or blood tests, cannot be taken routinely, since they are costly, harmful or inconvenient.
+Therefore, practitioners and researchers need to reach out for statistical tools to analyze progression of patient's condition with only sparse and noisy observations at hand.

-While in many situations multiple data points from patients' histories are available, these data are often underutilized.
-For the sake of simplicity and convenience, many prognostic models applied in practice only use the last few observations from a series or summary statistics such as the mean over time.
-However, this simplification ignores important information about the progression, including its dynamics or individual patient's variability.
-Moreover, the noise inherent to measurements further hinders the inference of changes in patient's health.
-For making use of these data, practitioners need statistical models and software.
-To enable appropriate usage and broad adoption these tools should be simple to use and understand.

-To illustrate the potential benefits of temporal models in these scenarios, in Figure \ref{fig:motivation} we present measurements of gait pathology progression.
-The thick solid line represents the estimated mean and indicates a clear trend of growth during puberty.
-However, by looking at individual processes and by modeling between-subject similarities, we may model the progression more accurately.
-This approach could result in personalized predictions, new clustering techniques patients based on progression patterns, or extraction of latent representation of progression patterns, which then could be used as predictors in other models.
+For illustration, consider longitudinal measurements of the gait deviation index (GDI) which is a holistic measure of motor impairment in children.
+GDI is measured using advanced motion capture hardware and software (Figure \ref{fig:motivation}).
+Due to high costs, such measurements are taken only a few times in patient's life.
+By looking at individual processes and by modeling between-subject similarities, we can model the individual progressions despite having access to only a few observations.
+Such modeling can yield personalized predictions, clustering of patients based on progression patterns, or latent representation of progression patterns, which then could be used as covariates in other predictive models.